-To qualify as a caseworker, 2L and 3L students must take Clinical Practice Skills, along with one of the following courses: Criminal Clinic, Civil Clinic, or Family Clinic.
+To qualify as a Caseworker, 2L and 3L students must take Clinical Practice Skills, along with one of the following courses: Criminal Clinic, Civil Clinic, or Family Clinic.
 Students who have taken these courses qualify for Advanced Clinic courses in Criminal, Civil and Family Law.
 There are also some specialized teams (non-credit) where students can volunteer.

 CLS Caseworkers handle all aspects of a client file, from first interview all the way to trial.
 You will have a real client, with a real file and you appear in front of a real judge.
 All cases are closely supervised by CLS lawyers.

-Under the leadership of CLS Director Doug Ferguson, CLS lawyers (called review counsel) supervise around 1,000 files per year.
+CLS lawyers (called Review Counsel) supervise around 800-1000 files per year.

-CLS takes a total of 24-26 1L students for the academic year.
-As an associate caseworker, you will be assigned to an upper year student supervisor.
-You will meet weekly with the supervisor, and you will:
+CLS welcomes 10 1L students a term for a total of 20 per academic year.
+As an Associate Caseworker, you will be assigned to an upper year student Team Leader.
+You will meet with your Team Leader regularly, and will: